AhmedRebai/fin_ml_projects_polytechnique_tunisie_option_eges/project1/README.md

 Show how to backtest your trading strategies using the Backtrader library.
 Discuss the performance of your strategies.

+** Conduct extensive backtesting to assess the historical performance of the trading strategy.
+This helps in understanding how the strategy would have performed in the past and identifying potential issues.

+** Code Example (using a backtesting library, e.g., Backtrader):

 # 12 - Deployment with Flask and Dash-Plotly:

 Describe how to deploy your model and trading strategy using Flask and Dash-Plotly.
 This may include creating a web application for live trading or strategy monitoring.